This page lists a selection of highly recommended research articles and books on qualitative research and data analysis.

 Qualitative Research Articles

-- Achieving Rigor in Literature Reviews: Insights from Qualitative Data Analysis and Tool-Support by Bandara, Furtmueller, Gorbacheva, Miskin and Beekhuyzen - using software for systematic literature reviews
+- Achieving Rigor in Literature Reviews: Insights from Qualitative Data Analysis and Tool-Support by Bandara, Furtmueller, Gorbacheva, Miskin and Beekhuyzen - using software for systematic literature review.

 - A framework for qualitative analysis of focus group data in information systems by Nili, Tate, Johnstone, & Gable 2014 - a useful guide to conducting focus group interviews.